furryboffin/obagg/README.md

 orderbook websockets streams from binance and bitstamp, but can be easily extended to include other exchanges.
 Obagg handles errors in the websockets consumers thus maintaining an open stream at all times.
-Note that the server is designed such that if no clients are connected, incoming orderbook messages are discarded.
-Only once at least one client is connected is any attempt to aggregate and push aggregated orderbooks to client stream producers.
+Note that the server is designed such that if no clients are connected, the most recent incoming orderbook messages are cached and the aggregated book created, while no aggregated book is pushed out to client connection producers since there are none to iterate over.

+Once at least one client is connected the aggregator will now have an up-to-date cache and aggregated book for the very first output message pushed to the first available client stream producer.
 Note also that only one instantiation of the websocket consumers and aggregator are needed regardless of the number of clients connected.

 ## Components